ncmadhu/python/README.md

 This Folder contains sample python programs and utilities frequently used in python projects by me.
-Also Solutions to the problems in online coding sites.
+Also Solutions to the problems attempted in the online coding sites.